Alexis J. Gilman

 Overview

 Companies seeking antitrust clearance for their mergers and acquisitions, or that are parties or third parties in investigations and litigation launched by the Federal Trade Commission, the Antitrust Division of the Department of Justice, or state attorneys general, turn to Alexis Gilman for experienced and effective antitrust counsel.
-Alexis leverages years of experience at the FTC, including three years as head of a merger division, to represent clients in a broad range of antitrust and competition matters, including antitrust diligence, merger reviews and clearances, government investigations, Hart-Scott-Rodino and foreign premerger notifications, civil conduct matters, general antitrust compliance and trade association counseling, and antitrust litigation.
-Having advised clients that range from Fortune 100 firms to not-for-profit entities, his experience spans a wide range of industries, including health care, retail, consumer goods, food and beverage, distribution services, veterinary services, casinos and gaming, pharmaceuticals, biotechnology, digital health, technology products and services, and energy, among others.
+Alexis leverages years of experience at the FTC, including three years as head of a merger division, to represent clients in a broad range of antitrust and competition matters, including antitrust diligence and deal negotiations, merger reviews and clearances, government investigations, Hart-Scott-Rodino and foreign merger notifications, civil conduct matters, general antitrust compliance, trade association counseling, and antitrust litigation.
+Having advised clients that range from Fortune 100 firms to not-for-profit entities, his experience spans a wide range of industries, including healthcare, retail, consumer goods, food and beverage, technology products and services, distribution services, veterinary services, financial services, casinos and gaming, pharmaceuticals, biotechnology, digital health, and energy, among others.
+He has been recognized as a leading antitrust practitioner by Chambers USA, Who’s Who Legal/Global Competition Review, Lawdragon, Legal 500, and The Best Lawyers in America.

 Prior to joining the FTC, Alexis was an associate in the Antitrust Group of a large U.S.-based international law firm, where he represented Fortune 500 companies in U.S. and foreign merger investigations and other civil antitrust matters.
 He represented pharmaceutical, publishing, retail, chemical, energy, and private equity clients, among others.